For most kids, pets are more than just animals their families own — they're members of the family and the best of friends.

 Help kids understand that it's natural to feel all of those emotions, that it's OK to not want to talk about them at first, and that you're there when they are ready to talk.

 Don't feel compelled to hide your own sadness about losing a pet.
 Showing how you feel and talking about it openly sets an example for kids.
 You show that it's OK to feel sad when you lose a loved one, to talk about your feelings, and to cry when you feel sad.
 And it's comforting to kids to know that they're not alone in feeling sad.
 Share stories about the pets you had — and lost — when you were young and how difficult it was to say goodbye.

 Keep in mind that grieving over the loss of a pet, particularly for a child, is similar to grieving over a person.
-For kids, losing a pet who offered love and companionship can be much more difficult than losing a distant relative.
+For kids, losing a pet who offered love and companionship can be much harder than losing a distant relative.
 You might have to explain that to friends, family members, or others who don't own pets or don't understand that.

 Perhaps most important, talk about your pet, often and with love.
-Let your child know that while the pain will eventually go away, the happy memories of the pet will always remain.
-When the time is right, you might consider adopting a new pet — not as a replacement, but as a way to welcome another animal friend into your family./p>
+Let your child know that while the pain will go away, the happy memories of the pet will always remain.
+When the time is right, you might consider adopting a new pet — not as a replacement, but as a way to welcome another animal friend into your family.